SolePera/solepera.github.io/_pubs/RecSys16-Readability.md

 ---
 title: "Is Readability a Valuable Signal for Hashtag Recommendations?"
 date: 2016-09-15
-project: tbd
+project: ir-read-multi
 type: paper
 ---

 {: .citation}
 Ion Madrazo Azpiazu and Maria Soledad Pera.
 2016. ["Is Readability a Valuable Signal for Hashtag Recommendations?"](#).
 In <cite>Proceedings of the 10th ACM Conference on Recommender Systems (RecSys 2016 Poster Proceedings)</cite>.

 ## Abstract